 - discussion with funding bodies

-There will also be unstructured time during refreshment breaks for networking and discussion.
+There was also unstructured time during refreshment breaks for networking and discussion.

 About the conference series

-Supported by Rolls Royce, this meeting forms part of the Royal Society’s Transforming our future series.
+Supported by Rolls-Royce, this meeting formed part of the Royal Society’s Transforming our future series.
 These meetings are unique, high-level events that address the scientific and technical challenges of the next decade.
 Each conference features cutting-edge science from industry and academia and brings together leading experts from the scientific community, including regulatory, charity and funding bodies.
-A written report will be published within three months of the conference.